microsoft/RTVS-docs/index.md

 A. No. RTVS only supports 64-bit editions of R.

+**Q. I really like my current Visual Studio settings, but I want to try out the new Data Science settings.
+What should I do?**

+A. You can always save your current Visual Studio settings through Tools -> Import and Export Settings... command.
+You can also use this command to restore one of the default Visual Studio settings (e.g., C++ or General).

 ## Feedback

 We're looking for your feedback!
 Please use the R Tools / Feedback menu to send